lucas-nelson/blake-talk-elixir-build/PITCHME.md

 #### build

+Running on an AWS EC2 instance, the buildkite 'agent':

-1. pulls the `builder-elixir-1.4` container from AWS ECR and runs the rest of these steps in that
+1. pulls the `builder-elixir-1.4` container from AWS ECR and runs it to…
 2. clones the git repo at the right SHA for the build
 3. runs `prepare_code` which does all the interesting work
 4. `docker build` the container for deployment and `docker push` it to AWS ECR